ashleycoles/laravel-json-asserter/README.md

 ]
 ```

-Nesting objects within arrays and visa versa is ofcourse allowed.
+Nesting objects within arrays and vice versa is of course allowed.

 ```php
 [